 Our focus is to encourage mission through our Missional Communities.
 However, here are a few ways we organize for mission on broader levels.

-Envoy Nursing Home: Every 3rd Sunday a month members of WCC lead and participate in a worship gathering for the residents of Envoy Nursing Home.
+Hope Gatherings at the Pineapple Inn: Every Sunday from 4:00 - 5:00, members of WCC lead and participate in a worship gathering for the residents of The Pineapple Inn.
 We also seek to serve these precious residents in a variety of other ways such as visitations, delivering cards or other tangible expressions of love, hope and compassion.